 Many organizations have a variety of IT or security roles assigned to different groups, such as limited administrative rights granted to Help Desk staff.
 Duo's Administrative Roles feature allows Duo Beyond, Duo Access, and Duo MFA plans customers to delegate management of users, applications, billing, and other types of administrative access.

 Owner: The Owner role grants full access to all actions and settings in the Duo Admin Panel.
 Only admins with the Owner role can create, update, or delete other administrators.

 Administrator: The Administrator has full access to users, settings, and applications (except for the Admin API and Account API application types).
-An Administrator cannot view or update billing information, nor can an Administrator create, view, or modify any other Administrators.
+An Administrator cannot view or update billing information or make purchases, nor can an Administrator create, view, or modify any other Administrators.

 Application Manager: The Application Manager role can add protected applications, update, and remove applications (except for the Admin API and Account API application types).
 Application managers may also view limited information about users and devices.
 In the Duo Beyond and Duo Access plans, Application Managers can assign custom policies to applications and groups, but cannot create or edit policy settings.